DailyL/small-scale-autonomous-cars/README.md

-For simulators of each platform, we summarized them into following table.
+For the research that requires simulators, we summarized simulator for each platform into following table:

 | **Platforms**      | **Software Programming** | **Simulation Platform** | **User Manual** |
 |--------------------|-------------------------|------------------------|-----------------|